thegetty/bronze-guidelines/content/vocabulary/castability.md

 tags: vocabulary
 toc: false
 menu: false
-definition: 'Ability of a liquid metal to fill and pick up every detail of a mold.
+definition: 'Ability of a liquid metal to fill and pick up every detail of a {% def "mold" %}.
 See [I.2§2.2](/vol-1/2/#S2.2).'
 lang:
   de: Fliessvermögen
   fr: coulabilité